johnvoyage/vanilla_clock/README.md

 ## Getting Started

-All that is needed is to fork and clone the repo.
+All that is needed is to clone the repo.

 ### Prerequisites